 In the early years Jack ran the iconic Small Homes Service begun by Robin Boyd, arguably Australia’s most influential architect.
 As a result Clarke & Associates were approached to design and build residential homes right across the country.

 The SHS is a celebrated chapter in Australian architectural history.
 A collaboration between Boyd, the Royal Victoria Institute of Architects and The Age newspaper, its mission was to popularise modern home design in Australia’s suburbs.
 The service created economical architectural plans for well designed compact homes that did more with less and championed timeless passive design principles like good solar orientation and maximising living space and outdoor connectivity.

-Our Urban Design team extends this ethos into city shaping.
+Our Urban Design team extends this ethos into masterplanning and city shaping.
 Its walkable, medium density, mixed use town centres have brought inner-city connectivity to suburbs, growth corridors and coastal towns.
 Since the 2015 publication of Creating Vibrant Communities, Partner Dean Landy’s book exploring the best Australian placemaking and his team’s own distinctive methodology, ClarkeHopkinsClarke’s urban design projects have grown exponentially in scope and social impact ambition.
 The trick?
 Never losing sight of the ultimate goal: happier, healthier people consciously embracing their interdependence on natural environments and thriving communities.

 Strength in diversity